hhu-adam/lean4monaco/README.md

 ## Demo

+`lean4monaco` contains a sample project `lean4monaco/demo/` which you can use for comparison.

-You can clone `lean4monaco`, then run the demo located in `lean4monaco/demo/` with
+If you cloned `lean4monaco`, you can run the demo with

 ```
 cd lean4monaco